-Jill Duggar And Jessa Duggar Unite On Instagram To Show Dillard And Seewald Family Fighting Racism On Martin Luther King Jr Day 2017
+Jill Duggar And Jessa Duggar Unite On Instagram To Show Dillard And Seewald Family Fighting Racism On Martin Luther King Jr. Day 2017

 It looks like the Duggars have to do a lot more work to make their family and community more open towards people who are not like them!

-Dillard and Seewald families are going through some transition right now.
-Both Jill and Jessa are pregnant, Jessa about to give birth any day now and Jill well into her second trimester.
+The Dillard and Seewald families are going through some transition right now.
+Both Jill and Jessa are pregnant.
+Jessa is about to give birth any day now and Jill is well into her second trimester.
 The pending arrival of the second baby has been a source of excitement and joy to both families.

 “Words can not describe how excited we all are that God has blessed us with another precious gift,” Jill and Derick wrote on their family blog.
 “We are eager for another sweet Dillard baby to join our lives come July, and we know Israel will be a great big brother.
 Don’t forget to check back here often for updates on our family and our ministry and remember to tune in Counting On on TLC as this pregnancy unfolds!
 We are so excited!!!”

-Do you think Dillard and Seewald families’ inclusivity will change the dynamics of Jill and Jessa Counting On?
+Do you think the Dillard and Seewald families’ inclusivity will change the dynamics of Jill and Jessa: Counting On?
 Or do you think things will remain how they are?
 Let us know in the comments below!

 [Featured Image by Duggar Family/Facebook]